surlebeat/demeter-discord-bot/README.md

 You can run a reputation-weighted giveaway with the following command `/giveaway message:https://discord.com/channels/745336259194650788/834432995972349973/925382608970465341 weighted:True`
 A member who reacted to this message will be selected.

+## Proof of Humanity (PoH)

+Members can register themselves in a list in order to find a voucher.
+Everyone can print the list of candidates and vouch one of them.
+The candidates can thank their vouchers afterwards rewarding them with a preconfigured amount of reputation.
+If the command /guild config-2 poh-vouchers-reward has not been run or if poh-vouchers-reward < 0 then PoH functionality is disabled.

 ## Commands

 ## Guild